toonvanstrijp/nestjs-i18n/README.md

 # Breaking changes:

 - from V6.0.0 on we implemented the `I18nParser`, by using this we can easily support different formats other than JSON.
 To migrate to this change look at the [Quick start](#quick-start) above.
 There are some changes in the declaration of the `I18nModule`.
+Note: the translate function returns a Promise<string>.
+So you need to call it using await i18n.translate('HELLO');

 - from V4.0.0 on we changed the signature of the `translate` method, the language is now optional, if no language is given it'll fallback to the `fallbackLanguage`